 Effect of isolated pronation-supination (lateral wrist radiograph)

 The wrist series is comprised of a posteroanterior, oblique, and lateral projection.
-The series examines the carpal bones that are comprised of the scaphoid, lunate, triquetrum, pisiform, trapezium, trapezoid, capitate and hamate.
-It also examines the radiocarpal and distal radiocarpal joint along with the distal radius and ulna.
+The series examines the carpal bones (namely, the scaphoid, lunate, triquetrum, pisiform, trapezium, trapezoid, capitate and hamate).
+It also examines the radiocarpal joint along with the distal radius and ulna.

 Lateral wrist radiograph